srl-labs/containerlab/docs/manual/kinds/srl.md

       startup-config: myconfig.cli
 ```

 In that case, SR Linux will first boot with the default configuration, and then the CLI commands from the `myconfig.cli` will be applied.
+Note, that no entering into the candidate config, nor explicit commit is required to be part of the CLI configuration snippets.

 ##### JSON